VATSALVARSHNEY108/B.O.I.-MARK-2/docs/MACRO_SYSTEM_IMPLEMENTATION_SUMMARY.md

 ## ✅ What Was Built

-I've successfully implemented a complete **Automation Recording & Macro System** for VATSAL that allows users to record mouse and keyboard actions and replay them automatically.
+I've successfully implemented a complete **Automation Recording & Macro System** for BOI that allows users to record mouse and keyboard actions and replay them automatically.

 ---